rakesh81004/TriNit-HacKings-EC01/README.md

 Purpose of the Text:

-This text acts as an overview of the project.
-It aims to:

 Introduce the project's context and objectives concisely.
 Emphasize key features, such as floating-point precision and efficient matrix multiplication.
 Guide the audience to the linked video for detailed insights into the methodology, tools, and outcomes.